Family movie night? There's an app for that

 Pretty adult language throughout, but the characters don't swear at each other or in anger.

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Lennie's uncle smokes marijuana and Lennie and Joe get drunk on a bottle of expensive wine.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this is a pretty mature book: Not only are the characters coping with the loss of someone they love, but there is plenty of sexy material as well.
-Lennie hooks up several times with her dead sister's fiance -- he even puts his hands under her shirt and down her pants.
+Parents need to know that The Sky Is Everywhere, by Jandy Nelson (I'll Give You the Sun), is a mature book in which the main characters are coping with the loss of someone they love.
+There's plenty of sexy material as well.
+Lennie has several intimate encounters with her dead sister's fiance -- he puts his hands under her shirt and down her pants.
 Later, she and Joe kiss on a bed, and talk about having sex.
-She confesses that she is a virgin, but he is not.
-The language can be rough, and there is pot smoking and teen drinking.
-There is a good message in this book about taking control of your own life.
-At the end, Lennie has to decide what she really wants -- and this means taking her music seriously again, and revealing her most vulnerable feelings to Joe.
+She confesses that she's a virgin, but he's not.
+Ther's some strong language, pot smoking, and teen drinking.
+There's a positive message about taking control of your own life.
+Ultimately, Lennie has to decide what she really wants -- and this means taking her music seriously again, and revealing her most vulnerable feelings to Joe.

 There are probably too many wacky characters and twists in this plot, but Lennie's authentic voice keeps the story grounded.
 As she struggles both with losing her sister and falling in love for the first time, her narration remains honest and poetic: "I've always been into the Big bang theory of passion, but as something theoretical... something that I might secretly want bad but can't imagine ever happening to me."